peak-gao/code-notes/JavaScript/js-basics-notes-2.md

 To understand `this` binding, we have to understand the **call-*site***: the ***location* in code where a function is *called*** (**not where it's declared**)
 - We must inspect the call-site to answer the question: what's *this* `this` a reference to?
 - Finding the: "go locate where a function is called from"
-    - but it's not always that easy; certain coding patterns can obscure the *true* call-site.
+    - but it's not always that easy; certain coding patterns can obscure the *true* call-site

 **call-*stack*** is the stack of functions that have been called to get us to the current moment in execution
-- The call-site we care about is *in* the invocation *before* the currently executing function.
+    - The call-site we care about is *in* the invocation *before* the currently executing function

 Let's demonstrate **call-stack** and **call-*site***: